ExMember/exmember.github.io/_drafts/hsnc-best-practices.md

 is easy to remove an item from the proposed agenda.
 It is difficult to remember to discuss an item that is not on the proposed agenda.

+Committee agendas are set by the committee chair.

 Agenda items should contain enough detail to provide sufficient notice to a reasonable person about the action the board is contemplating.
 If the board is taking a position or submitting a community impact statement, the entire resolution should be included.

-[IIX.2]: HSDNC Bylaws, art.
+[^IIX-2]: HSDNC Bylaws, art.
 IIX, section 2, rev. June 1, 2015.

 ## Posting the agenda